harwant/bash-git-prompt-legacy/README.md

 and keeps me out of trouble from situations like - which branch am I using right now? did I make local mods that I forgot about? etc. etc.

-Anyhow, I thought I put it out on GitHub.com so other might benefit from it.
+Anyhow, I thought I put it out on GitHub.com because other might benefit from it.

+## Compatibility List

+Please let me know where you are able to successfully use it.
+I know that I had to make a few tweaks to make it work on our RedHat servers.
+With your help we can make a running list and also tweak it further to make it work on additional systems.

+* RedHatEnterpriseServer Release 6.8 / git version 1.7.1

 ## Installation